lsst-dm/dmtn-283/index.md

 Additionally, context managers will be supported to allow the client to send a message to the server when it no longer needs the results.
 If the query resulted in many results they can be written as multiple files and multiple URIs can be returned to allow the client to paginate.

+Additionally, a queue system makes it possible for individual users who are doing many queries simultaneously to be rate-limited.
+The system should not look like it is down for people if a single user is submitting hundreds of queries and is ahead of everyone else in the queue.

 ### Writing to a Butler Registry

 The biggest complication in implementing client/server Butler is handling writes.